kevinzhao07/SOSFlaskDashboard/README.md

     - `dashboard.html`
         - bootstrap layout template for dashboard with map positioned on top, then time series under the map, then a series of 3 infographics arranged in a row. under this is a table. the side navigation occupies 1 column.
     - `landing.html`
+        - a landing page with more information about this project.
+    - `login.html`
-        - very low-fidelity static HTML of a possible landing page. contains a modal login window.
+        - a login page.
     - `search.html`
         - bootstrap layout template for search page.
 Contains 1 interactable county/city map, radio buttons for data source, and a search bar with autocomplete.
 - `/static`
     - `/css`
+        - `landingcss.css`
+            - styles the landing page
+        - `logincss.css`
+            - styles the login page
         - `map.css`
             - formats and styles the mapbox item for `dashboard.html`
         - `michigan.css`